Banner Alt Text

 The Highline Trail

 Spend a day hiking from Logan Pass.
-In the peak months and during Covid-19, be sure to arrive early to snag a parking spot at the Logan Pass visitor center (like before 8am).
+Even with the reservations, be sure to arrive early to snag a parking spot at the Logan Pass visitor center (like before 7am).
 I’m placing these hikes on day one of the itinerary because I feel they offer the best views and are the thing to prioritize if you don’t have much time.

 However, look at the weather during your trip and save these trails for the day that will have the best visibility.
 The conditions can be really unpredictable in the mountains.
 Try not to make the same mistake I did and attempt these hikes on a day with snowy weather, only to find that the next day is a lot clearer!